CARDIOVASCULAR CENTER MEDICAL PROFESSIONAL: FOR PHYSICIANS About Us IryoJyujisyaMukeEn

 For your career

 Cardiac rehabilitation, along with pharmaceutical therapy, cardiac catheterization, and cardiovascular surgery, are very important aspects of treatment for patients with cardiac disease.
 It is important to provide comprehensive care for patients with heart disease, because it is often necessary to take a social approach as well as treating the physical and psychiatric concerns.
 At MMAH an environment is in place where professionals with different expertise can share information and exchange their opinions.
-The staffs of the rehabilitation division are strongly committed to helping shape advanced cardiac rehabilitation therapy for Miyazaki citizens.
+The staff of the rehabilitation division are strongly committed to helping shape advanced cardiac rehabilitation therapy for Miyazaki citizens.
 We welcome you to join us in this task!

 8 Our cardiovascular intensive care unit